goauthentik/authentik/website/integrations/services/hoarder/index.md

 ## Preparation

-The following placeholders are used in thi guide:
+The following placeholders are used in this guide:

 - `hoarder.company` is the FQDN of the Hoarder install.
 - `authentik.company` is the FQDN of the authentik install.